vishalpandhare01/Financial-Analyst/README.md

 - Financial Teams
 - Freelance Accountants
 ```
-Perfect—let’s step it up.
-Here's an **advanced SQL schema** for financial modeling that can handle **multi-entity accounting, forecast tracking, variance analysis, and multi-period financial models**.

-This schema is suitable for building an intelligent, scalable financial analyst tool.

 ---
 ### ✅ Key Concepts for Advanced Modeling

 - Support for **multi-company** and **multi-scenario** modeling